 Favorite Apologists: Ravi Zacharias, Norman Geisler, Frank Turek, J Warner Wallace, C. S. Lewis, Blaise Pascal, R. C Sproul, Francis Schaeffer, J. P. Moreland

-Favorite Apologetic Books: Pensees, Scaling the Secular City, Tactics, I Don’t Have Enough Faith To Be An Atheist, Stealing from God, Correct but Not Politically Correct, True Spirituality, How Then Shall We Live, Can Man Live Without God, Mere Christianity, Screwtape Letters, Cold Case Christianity, God’s Crime Scene, Alive, Forensic Faith, The Case For Christ, The Case for Faith, Evidence That Demands a Verdict, The writings of Norman Geisler.
+Favorite Apologetic Books: Pensees, Scaling the Secular City, Tactics, I Don’t Have Enough Faith To Be An Atheist, Stealing from God, Correct but Not Politically Correct, True Spirituality, How Then Shall We Live, Can Man Live Without God, Jesus Among Other Gods, Jesus Among the Secular Gods, Mere Christianity, Screwtape Letters, Cold Case Christianity, God’s Crime Scene, Alive, Forensic Faith, The Case For Christ, The Case for Faith, Evidence That Demands a Verdict, The writings of Norman Geisler.

 Favorite Treats: Klondike Bars, Peppermint Patties, Heath Bars, Black Raspberry Ice Cream, Maple Walnut Ice Cream